-The term “accuracy” refers to the degree to which information accurately reflects an event or object described.
+The term “accuracy” refers to the degree to which information correctly reflects an event, location, person, or other entity.
 For example, if a customer’s street address is correct, but the postal code does not match, then the data lacks accuracy.
 That can cause a multitude of problems.

 What steps can you take to improve your accuracy?
 Ask yourself whether the information represents the reality of the situation.
-Is there incorrect data (that needs to be fixed)?
+Is there incorrect data (that needs to be corrected)?

 Data is considered “complete” when it fulfills expectations of comprehensiveness.
 Let’s say that you ask the customer to supply his or her name.
 You might make a customer’s middle name optional, but as long as you have the first and last name, the data is considered to be complete.
 If, on the other hand, you have a database of prospective customers who registered on your website using a fake phone number such as (111) 111-1111, then you’re missing some important information that could be useful.

-There are things you can do to improve this data quality dimension.
+There are actions you can take to improve this data quality dimension.
 You’ll want to assess whether all of the requisite information is available, and whether there are any missing elements.

 At many companies, the same information may be stored in more than one place.
-If that information matches, it’s considered “consistent.”
-For example, if your human resources information systems say an employee doesn’t work there anymore, yet your payroll says he’s still receiving a check, that’s inconsistent.
+If that information matches, it’s considered to be “consistent.”
+For example, if your human resources information systems say an employee doesn’t work for your company anymore, yet your payroll says he’s still receiving a check, that’s inconsistent.
 Customer information, likewise, is often inconsistent across multiple systems such as CRM and ERP.

 The data quality dimension of timeliness is a user expectation.
 If your information isn’t ready exactly when you need it, it doesn’t fulfill that dimension.

-To meet this data quality dimension, you must check if all of your information follows a specific format or business rules.
+To meet this data quality dimension, you must confirm all of your information follows a specific format or business rules.

 “Unique” information means that there’s only one instance of it appearing in a database.
-As we know, data duplication is a frequent occurrence.
+Data duplication is a frequent occurrence.
 “Daniel A. Robertson” and “Dan A. Robertson” may well be the same person.

 How does your data measure up?

 Are you fulfilling all possible data quality dimensions?
-Download a free scorecard to assess your own data quality initiatives.
-Data quality solutions can help improve your score and ensure your data is accurate, consistent and complete for confident business decisions.
+Download a free scorecard to assess your data quality initiatives.
+Data quality solutions can help improve your score and ensure your data is accurate, consistent, and complete for confident business decisions.